yasminb7/mcc/doc/source/index.rst

 This documentation is intended to give you some familiarity with the way the project is built.
 In order to understand what the actual code means, I expect you to be somewhat familiar with Python and NumPy.
 Their websites contain quite useful documentation.

+ **Note:** You can find the thesis and an illustration of what the code can produce in the folder `thesis`.

 Contents
 ========